 The second major policy problem involves PRC student access to controlled technology under the deemed export system.
-According to the Commerce Department, a restricted product or technology is "deemed," or considered exported, when it is used by a foreign national in the United States.
-However, under these rules, a university or research lab does not need a deemed export license if a foreign graduate student is merely present in a lab.
+According to the Commerce Department, a restricted product or technology is "deemed," or considered exported, when it is used by a foreign national in the United States.28 However, under these rules, a university or research lab does not need a deemed export license if a foreign graduate student is merely present in a lab.
 It only needs a license if it intends to export that technology to the foreign national's country.

-From 2004 to 2006, the US Commerce Department attempted to change these rules, but was stymied by opposition from universities and research labs.
-Yet the continued flow of controlled technology to the PRC and the findings of GAO studies on the problems of university oversight strongly suggest that Commerce's recommendations should be reexamined.
+From 2004 to 2006, the US Commerce Department attempted to change these rules29 but was stymied by opposition from universities and research labs.30 Yet the continued flow of controlled technology to the PRC and the findings of Government Accounting Office studies on the problems of university oversight31 strongly suggest that Commerce's recommendations should be reexamined.

-In 2009, then president Obama "directed a broad-based interagency reform of the US export control system with the goal of strengthening national security and the competitiveness of key US manufacturing and technology sectors by focusing on current threats and adapting to the changing economic and technological landscape."
-Specifically, the initiative aimed to "build higher fences" around a core set of items whose misuse can pose a national security threat to the United States.
+In 2009, then president Obama "directed a broad-based interagency reform of the US export control system with the goal of strengthening national security and the competitiveness of key US manufacturing and technology sectors by focusing on current threats and adapting to the changing economic and technological landscape."32 Specifically, the initiative aimed to "build higher fences" around a core set of items, the misuse of which can pose a national security threat to the United States.33

-The reform initiative is synchronizing the two existing control lists, the Munitions List and the Commerce Control List, so that they are "tiered" to distinguish the types of items that should be subject to stricter or more permissive levels of control for different destinations, end uses, and end users; create a "bright line" between the two current control lists to clarify which list an item is controlled on, and reduce government and industry uncertainty about whether particular items are subject to the control of the State Department or the Commerce Department; and are structurally aligned so that they potentially can be combined into a single list of controlled items.
+The reform initiative is synchronizing the two existing control lists, the Munitions List and the Commerce Control List, so that (1) they are "tiered" to distinguish the types of items that should be subject to stricter or more permissive levels of control for different destinations, end uses, and end users; (2) they create a "bright line" between the two current control lists to clarify which controls any given item, and reduce government and industry uncertainty about whether particular items are subject to the control of the State Department or the Commerce Department; and (3) they are structurally aligned so that they potentially can be combined into a single list of controlled items.34

-Moreover, the lists will be transformed into a "positive list" that describes controlled items using objective criteria (e.g., technical parameters such as horsepower or microns) rather than broad, open-ended, subjective, generic, or design intent-based criteria.
-After applying these criteria, the list will be divided into three tiers based on their military importance and availability.
+Moreover, the lists will be transformed into a "positive list" that describes controlled items using objective criteria (e.g., technical parameters such as horsepower or microns) rather than broad, open-ended, subjective, generic, or design-intent-based criteria.35 After applying these criteria, the list will be divided into three tiers based on their military importance and availability.36